 Visas, Work Permits and Migration

 Expanding into a country or hiring a workforce abroad can lead your business to great profits, but unfamiliar laws and regulations can counteract your company’s goals and plans.
 At Bradford Jacobs, we want to eliminate this complicated part.
-By using our PEO-service we can arrange all needed visas and permits including the entire application process without your physical presence.
-With bold tax cuts, several investment incentives, and less than a handful of procedures required for business operation, Greece is an attractive option for business expansion by companies, entrepreneurs, and workers.
+By using our PEO service we can arrange all needed visas and permits including the entire application process without your physical presence.
+With bold tax cuts, several investment incentives, and less than a handful of procedures required for business operation, Greece is an attractive option for global business expansion by companies, entrepreneurs, and workers.
 However, Greek visa and work permit regulations are complicated as they vary for nationals from the European Union (EU), European Economic Area (EEA) and countries outside these zones.

 Our team is trained to research the latest information on Greek visas and work permits and therefore, we created a guide to introduce you to the rules and requirements.
 By reading this guide you will get familiar with all the requirements so you or your employees can start working in Greece in no time.